Updated March 2026

 Industry 4.0 — the convergence of IoT sensors, digital twins, predictive maintenance, collaborative robotics, and AI-driven quality control on the factory floor — is generating enormous vendor noise and executive confusion.
 Every automation company, software platform, and systems integrator is claiming to have the answer.
 In this environment, the manufacturing executives who cut through the noise are those who publish grounded, experience-based perspectives on what Industry 4.0 actually delivers, at what cost, with what implementation complexity.
 That credibility — built through IndustryWeek case studies, Manufacturing Engineering technical articles, and LinkedIn essays from the plant floor — is what separates the consultants from the practitioners in the eyes of buyers, investors, and talent.

 The nearshoring and reshoring tailwind is real and accelerating.
 CHIPS Act semiconductor manufacturing incentives, IRA clean manufacturing provisions, and supply chain security concerns following COVID disruptions are driving a genuine reassessment of global manufacturing footprints.
 Executives who publish informed perspectives on the economics and logistics of domestic manufacturing expansion — the labor cost differentials, the infrastructure requirements, the supplier ecosystem gaps — are the ones who get quoted in policy papers, invited to congressional testimony, and positioned as strategic advisors to the industrial companies making these footprint decisions.
-The Edelman-LinkedIn 2025 study found 91% of decision-makers say thought leadership reveals needs they had not previously recognized — meaning your published perspective on reshoring economics creates inbound business conversations that your sales team would never have initiated.
+The Edelman-LinkedIn 2025 study found that 91% of hidden decision-makers want insights that uncover unseen risks or opportunities for their industry or business — meaning your published perspective on reshoring economics can create inbound business conversations that your sales team would never have initiated.

 The skills gap is arguably the most urgent challenge in manufacturing, and it is a topic that manufacturing executives are uniquely positioned to address with authority.
 With 2.1 million unfilled manufacturing jobs projected by 2030 (Deloitte), every manufacturer, automation vendor, workforce development program, and community college in industrial America is trying to figure out the answer.
 The executives who publish honest, specific perspectives on workforce development strategy — apprenticeship programs that work, the real skills gap between what automation requires and what the current workforce can provide, the role of AI-assisted manufacturing in making workers more productive rather than obsolete — become the trusted voices that both companies and policymakers turn to for guidance.